 - Word processing and use of the computer to transfer the printed work and develop computer skills.

-Again, we approach this area of study with a concrete to abstract methodology.
+In line with our Montessori foundations, we approach this area of study with a concrete to abstract methodology.
 All words and concepts are related to the child’s own environment to make grammar meaningful.

 - Sentence Analysis: simple and compound sentence